Guinea-Bissau: Religion

-Health

 Education

 Education is compulsory from the age of 7 to 13.
 Pre-school education for children between three and six years of age is optional and in its early stages.
 There are five levels of education: pre-school, elemental and complementary basic education, general and complementary secondary education, general secondary education, technical and professional teaching, and higher education (university and non-universities).
 Basic education is under reform, and now forms a single cycle, comprising six years of education.
 Secondary education is widely available and there are two cycles (7th to 9th classe and 10th to 11th classe).
 Professional education in public institutions is nonoperational, however private school offerings opened, including the Centro de Formação São João Bosco (since 2004) and the Centro de Formação Luís Inácio Lula da Silva (since 2011).

 Higher education is limited and most prefer to be educated abroad, with students preferring to enroll in Portugal.
 A number of universities, to which an institutionally autonomous Faculty of Law as well as a Faculty of Medicine that is maintained by Cuba and functions in different cities.

 Child labor is very common.
 The enrollment of boys is higher than that of girls.
 In 1998, the gross primary enrollment rate was 53.5%, with higher enrollment ratio for males (67.7%) compared to females (40%).

 Non-formal education is centered on community schools and the teaching of adults.
 In 2011, the literacy rate was estimated at 55.3% (68.9% male, and 42.1% female).

-Conflicts

-Usually, the many different ethnic groups in Guinea-Bissau coexist peacefully, but when conflicts do erupt, they tend to revolve around access to land.